laminlabs/lamindb/docs/tutorial/introduction.md

 **Examples:** In this tutorial, we'll choose examples on the whole spectrum!

 Let us start to solve this problem with a local database and storage.

+A few defintions & rationales:

+- Data curation is the process that makes data ingestion succeed.
+- If you don't curate sufficiently (and you can configure what the means), you'll not be able to ingest.

+We primarily work with base62 primary keys.